Rudy Clay (politician): Tenure

+Democratic politics

 During the 1988 Democratic presidential primaries Clay ran as a delegate for Jesse Jackson despite attempts made by former Mayor Hatch and Jackson's presidential campaign to prevent them from appearing on the ballot.
 Clay won election as a delegate, but the Democratic National Committee's credentials committee selected Hatcher, who was the vice-chair of Jackson's campaign, to go to the convention instead of Clay while Barnes was sent to the convention instead of the Jackson-supported Carlos Tolliver.
 However, another decision was made where Barnes, Clay, Hatcher, and Tolliver would all attend the convention with half-voting power.

+Clay was an elector for Al Gore during the 2000 presidential election.
+He endorsed Barack Obama during the 2008 Democratic presidential primaries, campaigned for him in South Carolina, and served as a delegate to the Democratic National Convention.
+Clay called for Obama to select U.S. Senator Evan Bayh as his running mate.

 Clay ran to serve as chair of the Gary Democratic Precinct Organization and won on March 13, 1993, after defeating incumbent chair Richard Comer, who also served as Deputy Mayor.
+He was reelected in 1997.
+Stephen Stiglich, the chair of the Lake County Democratic Party since 1997, sought reelection in 2005, but the Democratic State Central Committee voted to make Clay chair on April 19.
+King, who supported Stiglich, left the Democratic Party and became an independent after Clay's selection.
+During the 2007 mayoral election Karen Freeman-Wilson requested Dan Parker, chair of the Indiana Democratic Party, to suspend Clay's chairmanship, but Parker said that he did not have that power and Clay refused to step down.
+Clay ran for reelection as chair, but was defeated by Thomas McDermott Jr. on March 7, 2009.